sohail77/Restaurant-Referral/README.md

 ## Clickstreams

 ### Restaurant Detail Screen
-To navigate to the "Restaurant Details Screen" user need to login into the application.
+To navigate to the "Restaurant Details Screen" user needs to login into the application.
 After login user will see a list of restaurants, on clicking it the user will be navigated to the particular restaurant details.

 <img src="/Images/ClickStream1.png" alt="drawing" width="600"/>